Email Marketing Dictionary

 email reader: see email client

-email service provider (ESP): A commercial provider of email marketing services that allows their clients to manage their email lists, send messages, track the response of message recipients, and process opt-ins and opt-outs, among other capabilities
+email service provider (ESP): A commercial provider of email marketing services that allows their clients to manage their email lists, send messages, track the response of message recipients, and process signups and unsubscribes, among other capabilities

 email template: Reusable, preformatted email file that includes all essential email elements, plus content blocks that can be switched out to create individual emails